 None of those things matter all that much.

-For every expert we’ve found offering good advice (usually the ones honest enough to admit their mistakes), there’s usually half a dozen half-assed stalkers also lurking around.
+For every expert we’ve found offering good advice (usually the ones honest enough to admit their mistakes), there are usually half a dozen half-assed stalkers also lurking around.

 When you get going with selling online, you’ll have plenty of e-Commerce issues to deal with.
 You don’t want these bozos to be one of those issues.
 It’s worth checking out this Reddit chain on ‘fake gurus’ for more examples of bad e-Commerce “experts”.